Program Description and Target Audience

 The training is supported by the National Institute on Drug Abuse (NIDA) grant and there is no tuition for fellows.

-- Understand the scientific foundation of addiction medicine and its relationship to HIV and hepatitis C.
+- Understand the scientific foundation of addiction medicine and its medical complications.

 - Pursue opportunities that integrate substance use issues in HIV, hepatitis C, or pain research projects.

 - Improve clinical skills in addiction medicine.